Quaddroo/notemaster/README.md

 ## WARNING
-using this yourself will require a bit of work.
-I did NOT think of other people when making this.
-As an example, some scripts contain absolute links, which will break on your system.
+using this yourself might require a bit of work.
+I did not think of other people when making this.

 # Notemaster